Joe Pyne

-Joe Pyne (Note: Some sources erroneously spell his surname "Pine" (see e.g. Perry (1989) or "Hot Talk" (1989))) (December 22, 1924 – March 23, 1970) was an American radio and television talk show host, who pioneered the confrontational style in which the host advocates a viewpoint and argues with guests and audience members.
-He was an influence on other major talk show hosts such as Rush Limbaugh, Morton Downey Jr., Bob Grant, and Michael Savage.
+Joe Pyne (Note: Some sources erroneously spell his surname "Pine" (see e.g. Perry (1989) or "Hot Talk" (1989))) (December 22, 1924 – March 23, 1970) was an American radio and television talk show host, who pioneered the confrontational style in which the host advocates a viewpoint and cultivates controversy by arguing with his guests and audience members.
+Pyne's brusque and abrasive performances were influential on later practitioners of the genre such as Rush Limbaugh, Morton Downey Jr., Bob Grant, and Michael Savage.

 Personal life

 Joseph Pyne was born in Chester, Pennsylvania.
 His father, Edward Pyne, was a bricklayer; his mother, Catherine, was a housewife.

 Pyne graduated from Chester High School in 1942 and immediately enlisted in the United States Marine Corps.
 He saw combat in the South Pacific, where he earned three battle stars.
 In 1943, during a Japanese bombing attack, he was wounded in the left knee; he earned a Purple Heart as a result of his injuries.
 In 1955, he lost the lower part of that leg due to a rare form of cancer.

 In 1965, at age 40, Joe Pyne married 20-year-old Norwegian actress Britt Larsen in Las Vegas.
 After getting married, they went to a show where Frank Sinatra was performing.
 Reportedly, Sinatra recognized "the great Joe Pyne" in the audience and asked him to stand and take a bow.